MaxNoLV/ml_pa_project/README.md

 # Multiclass Classiffication.
 Dry Bean dataset.
+  Five classical supervised machine learning algorithms (Support Vector Machine (SVM), Decision Tree (DT), k-Nearest Neighbors (KNN), Random Forest (RF) and Multilayer Perceptron (MLP)) were employed to classify beans.
+Subsequently, the three models with the highest average weighted F1-scores were chosen.
+We then tuned the hyperparameters of these models to identify the one that achieves the best averaged weighted F1 score, optimizing it for this specific multi-class classification task.

 Publicly available Dry Bean dataset is used in this experiment: [Dry Bean](https://archive.ics.uci.edu/dataset/602)

 ### Notebook structure